-The 'greenest' option is to look for a company that is funding new renewable power.
+If you're in a position to prioritise 'most impactful' over 'cost', the greenest option is to look for a company that is funding new renewable power.
 A quick way to do this is to check whether they have been awarded the Gold Standard Green Tariff by Uswitch.
 Only companies that buy 100% of electricity from renewable generators, 10% of green gas and ‘provide a meaningful contribution towards increasing and/or promoting renewable energy’ are awarded this standard.

 How much will switching to a green energy provider reduce my carbon footprint by?

 Bit of a tricky question, this one.
 Quantifying the additional renewable energy access that your account is responsible for isn't straightforward.

 Let’s say your provider buys a new wind turbine with the money it’s raised from its customers (including you).
 First up, there’s the embodied carbon involved in the production of the wind turbine.
 The amount fluctuates depending on the size of the turbine, the manufacturer, etc. According to one analysis, a 3.4MW wind turbine is offset in 64 days (which we’re actually quite impressed by!).